ibmjstart/bluemix-wordpress/README.md

 >**503 Service Unavailable**

 You probably have too many concurrent users who are trying to access your website OR the web installer has tried to establish too many concurrent connections to the MySQL service.
-By default, WordPress on Bluemix uses the free tier of ClearDB's MySQL database as a service that is suitable for trial usage.
-However, for real usage, consider upgrading to one of their paid tiers that provide you with more simultaneous connections and more storage space.
+By default, WordPress on Bluemix uses the Standard tier of Compose's MySQL database as a service that is suitable for trial usage.
+However, for real usage, consider upgrading the resource allocations which provide you with more simultaneous connections and more storage space.

-Unfortunately, paid tiers for ClearDB are not offered in Bluemix currently.
-Contact ClearDB support for options on upgrading your plan.
 You can also try [activating the WP Super Cache Plugin](#activate-the-wp-super-cache-plugin).

 ## How can I bind an alternate mysql:// DB service url to my WordPress instance?
 Bluemix supports the concept of a User-Provided Service [CUPS](https://docs.cloudfoundry.org/devguide/services/user-provided.html).
-Using the compose.com website you could consider creating a Compose MySQL ($$) paid instance that embodies high availability and failover.
-The credentials connection string url should be available via the [compose.com](https://www.compose.com/) website UI.
-After identifying the **mysql://** url ...
+You will simply need to identify the **mysql://** url from your service provider's web ui ...

-Create a MySQL User-Provided Service via this command:
+Create a custom MySQL User-Provided Service via this command:

 ```
 cf cups myCustomDB -p '{"uri":"mysql://USER:PASSWORD@COMPOSE_REGION:PORT/compose"}'
 ```

->You will need to update the manifest.yml within your project's git repository to reflect this new service instance name **AND** bind this new user-provided service to your application while unbinding the less scaleable ClearDB instance within the Bluemix platform.
+>You will need to update the manifest.yml within your project's git repository to reflect this new service instance name **AND** bind this new user-provided service to your application while unbinding the default MySQL service instance provided by this repository.
 To illustrate:
 >
 >**BEFORE** [manifest.yml]
 >